 Yes.
 If you have a medical condition or disability that prevents you from wearing a face covering please contact our firstname.lastname@example.org to discuss ways we can accommodate you.

-Facial coverings in line with CDC’s guidelines are considered appropriate for a visit to The Franklin Institute, and should cover an individual’s nose and mouth.
+Facial coverings in line with CDC’s guidelines are considered appropriate for a visit.
+It should cover an individual’s nose and mouth.

 In addition to the designated visitor pathways, signage and floor graphic indicators will be used throughout the museum to allow for proper social distancing.
 Family members and others who live in the same household can be closer together.
 Team Members will also be on site to explain and reinforce these requirements.